DataDog/datadog-ci/src/commands/react-native/README.md

 If you use another script that requires arguments, you will need to put this script in a file (e.g. in `scripts/bundle.sh`), then provide the path to this file to the `datadog-ci react-native xcode` command.

 * `--service` should be set as the name of the service you're uploading sourcemaps for if it is not your bundle identifier.
+It can also be specified as a SERVICE_NAME_IOS in your env or in your `datadog-sourcemaps.properties` file.

 * `--force` (default: `false`): it will force the upload of the sourcemaps, even if the build configuration is not "Release".